sadanand-singh/Blog/content/post/interactiveDataVision.md

 these algorithms.

 In this post, as an example, we will use the [fashion MNIST] data to look at its tsne and UMAP embeddings.
-We can first load the data from the [Keras] libarary.
+We can first load the data from the [Pytorch] libarary.
 We will load only the training data and save both images and labels in a [pandas] dataframe.